Deposit refund schemes provide a small refund to consumers when a plastic item is returned to an authorized collection point.

 TARGET USERS: Individuals, Government

 KEY CONSIDERATIONS: In Europe, 10 countries have implemented deposit refund schemes, with return rates ranging between 82% in Estonia and 98% in Germany.

 MORE INFORMATION: https://recyclinginternational.com/plastics/deposit-return-scheme/

 In Europe, 10 countries have already implemented deposit return schemes: Croatia, Denmark, Estonia, Finland, Germany, Iceland, Lithuania, Netherlands, Norway, and Sweden.
 All of which have achieved significant results.
-The least successful country is Estonia, with an 82.7% total return rate – including can, PET and glass – which is already higher than many countries in Europe.
+The least successful country is Estonia, with an impressive 82.7% total return rate – including can, PET and glass – which is already higher than many countries in Europe.

-The most successful example in Europe is Norway, with an impressive 97% recycling rate for plastic bottles.
+The most successful example in Europe is Norway, with an outstanding 97% recycling rate for plastic bottles.
 Germany also has very high results, as it has the highest population and a broad DRS scope, targeting glass, plastic (mostly PET) and metal (aluminum) with 98.4% total return rate.
 The system was implemented by the ministry of environment in 2003 with a €0.25 fee per item, whether it is glass, metal or plastic.

 Single-Use plastic levies place taxes on plastic bags, bottles and food packaging to deter their use.
 TARGET USERS: Individuals, Businesses, Government KEY CONSIDERATIONS: Price modulation that adjusts...View full Best Practice details

 Recycling incentive schemes provide rewards to users for actively participating in the program.
 TARGET USERS: Individuals, Businesses, Government KEY CONSIDERATIONS: Consists of payments or rewards given to...View full Best Practice details